catseye/Fountain/README.md

 permitted, then backtracking will occur in that context).
 If more than one are, the process will abort with an error message.

-Note, backtracking generation currently has problems.
+Note, backtracking currently has problems.
+The preprocessor needs to do more work in order for it to work properly.

 Also: